matharvard/tastes_bitter/README.md

 ```

 It **does** matter where you include the JavaScript.
 It will only catch errors that occur *after* it has been loaded into the page.
 In general, you'll want to include it around the top of `application.js`.
 This will ensure it catches all errors from any other JavaScript code in your application.

+## How it works

+The JavaScript hooks into the `window.onerror` event by sending an XHR with the error data which is then emailed.